kurator-org/kurator-TDWG17-YW/README.md

 into the kurator-validation checkout

-Set the path to the xsb binary in settings.sh e.g.  export XSB="/usr/local/bin/xsb/xsb-3.7/bin/xsb"
+* Set the path to the xsb binary in settings.sh e.g.  `export XSB="~/Downloads/xsb-src/XSB/config/i386-apple-darwin17.4.0/bin/xsb"`

-Set up the prerequisites for a kurator workflow run (install jython, jython pip install unicodecsv, chardet)
+* Set up the prerequisites for a kurator workflow run (install jython, jython pip install unicodecsv, chardet)

-## To run
+### To run

 * Run the Kurator workflow as well as yesworkflow and associated xsb scripts to generate prospective and hybrid (retrospective) graphs and queries: